 Importing Source Data

-Once dimensions are imported to the data table, the source data must be ingested tied to those dimensions.
+After the dimensions are imported to the data table, the source data must be ingested tied to those dimensions.
 This is a multi-step process handled via a few API endpoints.

-- Create an upload - This will create a container object that the actual uploaded data itself is associated with.
+- Create an upload - This will create a container object that the actual uploaded data is associated with.

 - Add parts to the upload - The parts of the upload are essentially each chunk of data that should be associated with this upload.
-The API has time out limits (covered in our API docs), so depending on the amount of data wanting to be ingested it should be split up in to various, independent parts.
+The API has timeout limits (covered in our API docs), so depending on the amount of data wanting to be ingested, it should be split up into various, independent parts.

-- Initiate the processing of the upload - This will trigger a background process in Cube to take the raw data, validate each line item, and ingest it in to our system.
+- Initiate the processing of the upload - This will trigger a background process in Cube to take the raw data, validate each line item, and ingest it into our system.

 - For connections specifically, this can also be done via the API via this endpoint.

-Steps 1 through 3 can happen as frequently as is necessary to ensure Cube has the most up to date data from the source system.
-Note that while Cube may have the latest transactional data in our system, that does not necessarily ensure the data that ends up being fetched to spreadsheets, etc is updated.
-Step 4 then takes care of taking this ingested data and importing it to the relevant spots in Cube to begin analyzing alongside of all other relevant, FP&A data.
+Steps 1 through 3 can happen as frequently as is necessary to ensure Cube has the most up-to-date data from the source system.
+Note that while Cube may have the latest transactional data in our system, that does not necessarily ensure the data that ends up being fetched to spreadsheets, etc., is updated.